Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

 python app.py 35
 ```

-Notice that this time we're running pip install to make sure that our dependent packages are installed.
-Once your function runs sucessfully we'll be ready to deploy it via CI/CD!
+Notice that this time we're also running pip install to make sure that our dependent packages are installed.
+Once your function runs successfully we'll be ready to deploy it via CI/CD!

 ### Configuring Your Forked GitHub Project
 In order for your GitHub Actions workflow to be able to connect to your Snowflake account you will need to store your Snowflake credentials in GitHub.
 Action Secrets in GitHub are used to securely store values/variables which will be used in your CI/CD pipelines.
 In this step we will create secrets for each of the parameters used by SnowCLI.